chendiqian/OSAN/README.md

 `--aux_loss_weight` is an optional restriction, it is the strength of loss so that the sampled instances should be different if possible.

+Operational-research-based subgraph sampling method is specific for IMLE sampling.
+We solve an integer linear programming problem, which includes
+1. Coveredness: the nodes selected for each subgraph should cover the whole graph (if enough nodes to cover)
+2. Size contraint: the nodes selected for each subgraph should be exactly k
+3. Connectedness: Not implemented yet.

 e.g.

 Node sample: `python main.py --batch_size 128 --epochs 1000 --sample_policy node --sample_k -1 --num_subgraphs 3 --train_embd_model`